Managed IT Services in Ajax for Fulfillment, Distribution, and 401-Corridor Operators

 TL;DR

-Fusion’s Ajax managed IT is an outsourced IT department for fulfillment, distribution, and commuter professional-services operators. $180 to $250 per user per month, tooling inclusive.
+Fusion’s Ajax managed IT is an outsourced IT department for fulfillment, distribution, and commuter professional-services operators. $180/user/month, tooling inclusive.
 Written SLA.
 Named senior engineer.
 CISSP-led quarterly review mapped to SOC 2, retail-partner vendor-security, IATF 16949, and PIPEDA.
 Dispatch from Toronto via 401 East.

 A typical Ajax managed IT engagement includes: